-Websites that are considered spammy or more controversial are the main targets for this algorithm update.
+Websites considered spammy or more controversial are the primary targets for this algorithm update.
 Sites associated with unsavory industries, like pornography, gambling, debt consolidation, drug, and yes, payday loan sites, fall into the net here.
-Any websites that seem to be pushing this type of content will be targeted by the Payday Loan update.
+The Payday Loan update will target any websites that seem to be pushing this type of content.

 Spammy Ranking Techniques

 The 2.0 update that came out in 2014 was more focused on spammy SEO tactics.
-Many spam sites utilize high-volume keywords and CPC keywords as well as link schemes to get traffic to their site.
+Many spam sites utilize high-volume and CPC keywords and link schemes to get traffic to their site.
 If sites use illegal or unethical techniques to manipulate the SERPs, Google will find them and penalize them through this update.

 How the Payday Loan Update Works

-The Payday Loan update targets spammy sites using spammy or Black Hat SEO tactics to boost their ranking numbers.
+The Payday Loan update targets spammy sites using spammy or Black Hat SEO tactics to boost their ranking.
 If a site has spam, thin content, or uses manipulative SEO, it will feel the hit on its rankings.
-Sites affected by the algorithm update can be set back five, six, or more pages on Google’s SERPs.
-And we know that if you’re on page five, you might as well not be indexed at all when it comes to organic search.
+Areas affected by the algorithm update can be set back five, six, or more pages on Google’s SERPs.
+And we know that if you’re on page five, you might as well not be indexed regarding the organic search.

-The goal of the Payday Loan update is to remove spam from Google’s SERPs and give users the quality results they’ve come to expect.
+The Payday Loan update aims to remove spam from Google’s SERPs and give users the quality results they expect.

-Most of the ways to recover from the Payday Loan update are to simply practice ethical, honest SEO and include quality content on your pages.
+The most ways to recover from the Payday Loan update are to practice ethical, honest SEO and include quality content on your pages.
 Below we’ve listed a few absolute must-follow steps if you’ve been hit:

-One of the popular triggers for this update is the presence of paid links on a site.
+One of the prevalent triggers for this update is the presence of paid links on a site.
 If you’ve got them, get rid of them now.
 Google will find you and punish you, setting you back pages and pages in the rankings.
-Link building can be great for your SEO, but if it’s done in this manner, you’ll wish you hadn’t gone down this path at all.
+Link building can be great for your SEO, but if it’s done this way, you’ll wish you hadn’t gone down this path.

-An easy way to make sure your links are acceptable is by conducting a site audit.
-This will help weed out the bad links and see what’s actually helping you in the rankings.
+An easy way to ensure your links are acceptable is by conducting a site audit.
+This will help weed out the wrong links and see what’s helping you in the rankings.

 Check the Comments

-If you find that your rankings are inexplicably suffering, the Payday Loan update might have found something in your comments section.
-Quite often, spammers find their way to the comments section of a blog site and camp out there.
+If your rankings are inexplicably suffering, the Payday Loan update might have found something in your comments section.
+SpammrsUnfortunately, they quite often find their way to the comments section of a blog site and camp out there.
 And even though you aren’t the one posting spam links, you will still suffer the consequences.

 Avoid Black Hat SEO